 “Indigenous partnerships with oil and gas advance the path of Reconciliation.”

 More involvement and leadership by Indigenous communities means more incorporation of traditional knowledge in protecting the environment.
+And it means a pathway out of poverty for communities that have struggled.

 The world needs responsibly produced oil and gas now, and will long into the future on the path to decarbonization.